camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 .. note::

-    If you are using a multi-organization project, you should add all new children to the parent site check_collector configuration.
+    If you are using a multi-tenant project, you should add all new children to the parent site check_collector configuration.

 After creation and minimal setup the application is ready to be installed.